Paiiss/bot-wa/README.md

 -   [x] Auto chat and cooldown
 -   [x] Database using mongodb
 -   [x] Has a plugin that makes it easy
+-   [x] reply plugin with quoted
+-   [x] The rental bot and bot feature will automatically exit when the rental period runs out!

 ## TODO

 ---

 -   Registration system
+-   Anti nsfw
 -   Coming soon

 ## Installation